ihmeuw/vivarium_research/docs/source/gbd2019_models/causes/lower_respiratory_infections/index.rst

 which corresponds with a remission rate of 36.5 recoveries / person-year.
 LRI severity splits are obtained from a meta-analysis, and then the DisMod outputs are split according to severity before disablility weights for YLD calculation are applied.
-[GBD-2019-Capstone-Appendix]_
+[GBD-2019-Capstone-Appendix]_ Note that as DisMod estimates an unrealistically high birth prevalence, after discussions with Theo and Nick, the modelers decided to set birth prevalence to zero.

 .. todo::